 Visit our ultimate air purifier comparisons to find the the right air purifiers for you.

 There is no definite proof that air purifier can minimize allergies.
 Many people claim that they are allergy-free after using an air purifier.
-However, I have read many reviews where air purifiers did not help with allergies.
+However, I have read many air purifier reviews where air purifiers did not help with allergies.
 At the least for my case, I can say that an air filter does help in reducing my allergy (significantly, I would say!)
 Some people have misconceptions that with a budget of $50, they can get the best air purifier for allergies.
 However, I find that it is important to find the model and brand that can alleviate your specific allergy.
 I learned this after spending few months of my salary trying out various air purifier models.
 I created this review site to help others in choosing an air purifier that works, without wasting months of salary.
 Let me know if it does help you.

 How To Choose The Right Air Purifier?

 The ideal air purifiers are the models that remove the most pollutant particle from your house.
 When you are doing your air purifier review, there are many factors you need to consider carefully.
-The list of factors that can affect the effectiveness of an air purifier, such as your house size, whether you have pets, and even where you stay.
+The list of factors that can affect the effectiveness of an air purifier includes your house size, whether you have pets, and even where you stay.
 It is important to choose the best air purifier for your needs, based on multiple factors that matter to you.
 Below we list a number of factors that we deem important in evaluating an air purifier.